elseorand/WYSIWYG_HTML/README.md

 # WYSIWYG\_HTML

-Creating a HTML mock on Your Real browser.
+Creating a HTML  on Your Real browser.
 emmet-like inputting.
-required this app html, jquery 2.0 over, this app js, and your modern browser.
+required this app html, jquery 2.0 over, this app js, and your modern browser, not FLASH.
-if you'd like to use your css, js files,
+If you'd like to use your css, js files,
 Please add them to this app html's head.

 # App Screenshot
 ![img](https://raw.githubusercontent.com/wiki/elseorand/WYSIWYG_HTML/images/WYSIWG_BASIC_SAMPLE.png)

+This is a simple tutorial.
+Please check wiki.
 # 1st step Appending div tag on screen<a id="orgheadline6"></a>

 ## Input "div" to the textbox under "Tag emmet style".<a id="orgheadline1"></a>